 How do top performing salespeople help buyers recognize their critical business issues – their pains – and begin the process of trying to solve them?

 Stimulating Interest by Asking Probing Questions

 In general salespeople encounter two types of prospects.
-Prospects with latent pain and buyers with admitted pain.
-Buyers with latent pain tend to be those who are in the awareness stage and are not actively looking for a solution or trying to solve a problem.
+Prospects with latent pain and prospects with admitted pain.
+Buyers with latent pain tend to be those who are in the awareness stage of the buyers journey and are not actively looking for a solution or trying to solve a problem.
 90% of hiring manager’s fall into this category.
-They have latent pain because they’re either not aware of their problems or, they might be aware of the problem but they have rationalized that there is no solution to the problem.
+They have latent pain because they’re either not aware of their problems or, they might be aware of their problems but they have rationalized that there is no solution to the problems.
 Perhaps they researched solving the issue in the past and they couldn’t find a solution or they tried repeatedly in the past to solve the issue but failed.
 Or, perhaps they are aware of the problem and have decided fixing the problem is not worth the investment of time and money.
-Simple everyday examples of this include that one squeaky wheel on your grocery cart at your local market that steers your cart to the right or left, or updating software on your phone or computer.
-The point is, they are little annoying issues that you want resolved but the pain is not so great that it has become admitted pain and you commit to fixing it (although eventually you probably do upgrade your software).

 So, what questions should salespeople being asking to get their customers to admit their problems or pain points?
 Below are just a few examples.

 - What do you see as some of the challenges that lie in your way?